lhaippp/YOHO/README.md

 `./recreate_sample_3.0.py` is to generate the training set based on the information recorded from the previous sampling.

+`./voc_annotation_medical.py` is to generate txt for the training set.

+`./train_medical.py` is for training.
+The weights files will be saved in `./logs/`.
+If you want to change where the weights file is stored, check out `./utils/utils_fit.py/`.

 ## 3. Citation
 ```
 @misc{li2023singleimagebased,